Can You Recover from Burnout While Still Working? Yes, If You Do This

 The Short Answer

-Yes, you can recover from burnout while still working, but only if you do two things simultaneously: change your daily habits and change at least one thing about how you engage with work.
+In-place burnout recovery is the practice of rebuilding your energy and capacity while remaining in the job that contributed to the burnout, using daily micro-recovery to offset ongoing depletion.
+Recovering from burnout while still working is possible, but only if you do two things simultaneously: change your daily habits and change at least one thing about how you engage with work.
 Recovery while employed is slower than a clean break, and it requires more discipline because you are recovering under the same conditions that caused the problem.
-But for most people it is the only realistic option, and the research on behavioral activation shows it works when the practice is consistent.
+But for most people it is the only realistic option, and the research on behavioral activation, including a 2007 meta-analysis of 16 trials by Cuijpers, van Straten, and Warmerdam (Clinical Psychology Review, 27:3) showing large effect sizes, supports its viability when the practice is consistent.
+Burnout is not depression, but the same mechanism, scheduling and completing small activities, is what the evidence base turns on.

 I did not recover while working.
 I waited until everything collapsed and then quit.
 In hindsight, recovery while employed was possible, but I did not have the framework for it.
 Here is what I have learned since.